Components in Certificate Manager

 - Nexus OCSP Responder

 Nexus OCSP Responder is a separate Nexus product that enables secure validation of certificate revocation status using the standardised Online Certificate Status Protocol (OCSP), as defined in RFC 6960.
-Nexus OCSP responder is multitenant, and can be used together with other certificate authorities than Nexus Certificate Manager, and with multiple HSMs.
-OCSP responder can fetch revocation information in the form of CRLs, over protocols such as LDAP and HTTP, or from other OCSP responders.
+Nexus OCSP Responder is multitenant, and can be used together with other certificate authorities than Nexus Certificate Manager, and with multiple HSMs.
+Nexus OCSP Responder can fetch revocation information in the form of CRLs, over protocols such as LDAP and HTTP, or from other OCSP responders.